 The Ashi waza is considered a big part of karate, judo and other types of fighting, which involves the study of techniques with the feet.
 Positioning of the feet to withstand the impact and techniques of defense or attack in the broad sense.

-At the Karate, the parts of the feet and legs are named and specified for each type of fighting technique.
-Fukurahagi refers to the calf, Futomomo refers to thigh hiza corresponds to the knees, while the feet are called Soku.
+No Karate, the parts of the feet and legs are named and specified for each type of fighting technique.
+Fukurahagi refers to the calf, Futomomo refers to thigh Knee corresponds to the knees, while the feet are called Soku.

 Soku is the main member of Japanese foot techniques, where it is used to deliver and receive blows and impacts.
 These areas are called Haisoku, Kakato, Koshi, Teisoku, Sokuto, Tsumasaki and Sune.

 Any technique that uses the feet or legs in any type of Japanese fighting can end up being classified as ashiwaza, as this word means nothing more than a technique with the feet.

 Foot therapy was developed in 2003 at the school TOYO SEITAI SENMON GAKUIN (Oriental School Specialized in Spinal Alignment Technique), located in Shizuoka (Japan) by master Daisuke Sugiyama.